seleniumQuery/seleniumQuery/README.md

 - [`.children()`](http://api.jquery.com/children/) - Get the children of each element in the set of matched elements, optionally filtered by a selector.
 - [`.eq()`](http://api.jquery.com/eq/) - Reduce the set of matched elements to the one at the specified index.
-- [`.find()`](http://api.jquery.com/find/) - Get the descendants of each element in the current set of matched elements, filtered by a selector, jQuery object, or element.

 ###Not supported